el5ateb/Web-Security-labs/Security-Shepherd/README.md

 # Run maven to generate the WAR and HTTPS Cert.
 mvn -Pdocker clean install -DskipTests

-# Build the docker images, docker network and bring up the environment
+# Build the docker images, docker network, and bring up the environment
 docker-compose up
 ```